 Sadly, this news isn’t a shock.
-Davis had been in poor health for some time.
-He had been using a walker for years.
-He did not travel to Buffalo for the Raiders' Week 2 game against the Bills.
+Davis has been in poor health for some time.
+He has been using a walker for years.
+He did not travel to Buffalo in Week 2 in the Raiders’ last road trip.

 But make no mistake -- Al Davis will be in Houston with his team Sunday as the Raiders try to boost their record to 3-2.
 The Raiders were Davis’ life.
-They're what he lived for.
+That’s all he lived for.

-The Raiders were always and will forever be Al Davis’ team.
+The Raiders were always and will forever be Al Davis’s team.

-There will be questions about what will happen with the Raiders.
-Everything will be sorted out.
-What is important now is that we take time to reflect on a man who changed football.
+There will be questions about what happens to the Raiders now following Davis’ death.
+All that will be sorted out.
+What is important now is a time to reflect on a man who changed football.

 First-year Raiders coach Hue Jackson loved Davis.
 He called him “Coach Davis.”
-Jackson relished the chance Davis gave him to coach an NFL team and he relished the opportunity to pick Davis’ brain.
+Jackson relished the chance Davis gave him to coach an NFL team and he relished the opportunity to pick Davis’s brain.